emmajanedrews/base-template/_posts/2017-09-22-think-twice-before-breaking-a-real-estate-contract.md

 If you’re a seller, you may be asking if this applies to you as well.
 Actually, it does.

-The lesson that can be learned from this story is that buyers and sellers alike need to always thoroughly read contracts before agreeing to them, and to honor them once they do.&nbsp;
+The lesson that can be learned from this story is that buyers and sellers alike need to always thoroughly read contracts before agreeing to them, and to honor them once they do.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.&nbsp;<br>&nbsp;
+I look forward to hearing from you soon. <br>